-How to Install Linux Kernel 3.10 in Ubuntu
+How to Install Linux Kernel 3.10

 This script will attempt to install Linux Kernel 3.10 on this machine.
-Typically, your current version will be kept, and you will be able to utilise it again later if Linux Kernel 3.10 does not work.
+Typically, your current version will be kept, and you will be able to utilize it again later if Linux Kernel 3.10 does not work.
 However, it is possible, if unlikely, that this script will render your system inoperable on with certain software installed, or with certain hardware configurations.
 How to Ubuntu does not offer any guarantees whatsoever, but it worked for us.
 Use with care (especially around UEFI).